Avoid Sleeping During Class

 - 4Taking notes is an excellent way to maintain focus stay active in your thinking.
 Your mind will be engaged if you focus on writing down what is being said.
 You also may think more and be more attentive to the lecture.
-These notes don't need to be 100% complete, just jot down the points that are interesting to you, and any questions that come to your mind.
+These notes don't need to be 100% complete, just jot down the points that are interesting to you and any questions that come to your mind.
 If you don't find your note-taking helpful in focusing or while you study, you may want to look at other methods.
-There are actually 5 methods of note-taking.
-If you are a very logical thinker you might try the Cornell Method of note-taking, while if you're more kinetic you might do better with Mapping Method.
+There are five methods of note-taking.
+If you are a very logical thinker, you might try the Cornell Method of note-taking.
+If you're more of a kinetic thinker, you might do better with the Mapping Method.
 Experiment with different methods and find the one that keeps you active, focused and enhances your studying.Take Notes.

 - 5Think about it.
 You don't fall asleep when you are active.
 How many people have you seen sleeping on a treadmill?
 Or dozing at a concert?
-When you're active and participating you'll stay awake.
-Even if your professor doesn't offer engagement activities try to actively participate in the recitations and discussions.
+When you're active and participating, you'll stay awake.
+Even if your professor doesn't offer engagement activities try to participate in the recitations and discussions actively.
 Ask questions for clarification.Participate.

 - 6Studies have shown that students who sit in the front and center (middle) of the classroom tend to achieve higher average exam scores .
-One study discovered a direct relationship between test scores and seating distance from the front of class: students in the front, middle, and back rows of class scored 80%, 71.6%, and 68.1% respectively on course exams .
-Getting closer means you are more likely to be involved and engaged in class and in turn you will learn more.
+One study discovered a direct relationship between test scores and seating distance from the front of the class: students in the front, middle, and back rows of the class scored 80%, 71.6%, and 68.1% respectively on course exams .
+Getting closer means you are more likely to be involved and engaged in class, and as a result, you will learn more.
 You will also be aware that the rest of the class can see you and no one wants to be caught drooling in the front row by everyone behind them!
 Advantages to sitting close include:Sit Closer.

 - Better vision of the whiteboard/screen.